 Change DNS address to Google Public DNS

-Flush Chrome DNS
+Flush Chrome DNS cache

 Open a new tab in Chrome and enter the following in the address bar;